code16/website/source/_posts/a-full-app-in-sharp.md

 ---
 title: A full app built with Sharp.
 description: >-
-  We were able to design a build a full management app in Sharp 8.
+  We used Sharp 8 as a framework to design a build a full management app.
 date: 2023-11-21
 thumbnail: /assets/img/posts/a-full-app-in-sharp/thumbnail.png
 author: philippe